wikicore/database/mysql/basic-concepts/README.md

 ## Is Null

-Retorna se for igual a nulo:
+Retornar se for igual a nulo:
 ```sql
 SELECT * FROM sales_tb
 WHERE price = IS NULL;